-The following table shows Tacoma Water's Contract Resource Obligation payments for its share of debt service on the RWSS Bonds, debt service on the Outstanding Parity Bonds and debt service on the Bonds.
-The table does not show \$41,971,535 in junior lien Tacoma Water loans.
-See "SECURITY FOR THE BONDS-Additional Obligations."
-The City understands that a portion of the 35% federal subsidy it should receive for the 2009 Bonds, 2010B Bonds and 2010B RWSS Bonds will be reduced as a result of the Federal sequestration.
-The IRS has announced that the reduction will be 8.7% for payments made through September 2013 (at which time it is subject to change).
+The following table shows estimated debt service requirements on the Outstanding Parity Bonds, excluding the Refunded Bonds, and the Bonds.
+The City understands that a portion of the 35% Federal subsidy it should receive for the 2010B Bonds (and the 2009 Water System Bonds and the 2010B Water System Bonds) will be reduced as a result of the Federal sequestration so long as Congress does not take action.
+The Internal Revenue Service has announced that the reduction will be 8.7% for payments made through September 2013 (at which time it is subject to change).

-Summary of Debt and Debt Service Requirements
+Summary of Debt and Debt Service Requirements - RWSS Bonds